gamerhat18/online-exam-loopholes/README.md

 ### 1. Disable your current primary camera

-  You don't strictly need to do this, but some exam softwares/websites might get a Type `sudo modprobe uvcvideo`
+  You don't strictly need to do this, but some exam softwares/websites might get a suspicion about the fact that you have (possibly) more than one camera, if you already have one inbuilt or you have an external camera plugged in.
+You can disconnect it or you can disable it from the terminal.
+  To disable the camera, type `sudo modprobe uvcvideo` in your terminal

 ### 2. Open OBS Studio and add media sources